bruth/restlib2/README.md

 Django RESTlib: HTTP for Programmers
 ====================================
-Inspired by [Requests][1], RESTlib2 is an HTTP library which simplifies creating dynamic Web resources in Python.
+RESTlib2 is an HTTP library which simplifies creating dynamic Web resources in Python.
 RESTlib2 focuses on embracing HTTP and enables clean transparent implementations of your resources.